Picking the right insurance agency management system can feel overwhelming.

 Integrations & support

-Applied has strong integrations with major carriers and a wide range of third-party tools.
+Applied has strong integrations with major carriers and carrier systems, as well as a wide range of third-party tools.

-Its partner ecosystem is one of the best in the industry, making it easier to connect quoting tools, CRMs, and even payment solutions into one system.
+Its partner ecosystem is one of the best in the industry, making it easier to connect quoting tools, CRMs, software solutions that enhance agency operations, and even payment solutions into one system.

 Support is solid but varies depending on your service level.